-Axigen comes with a full security feature set, guaranteeing secure reception, transit and delivery of email and protection for your confidential data.
+Axigen comes with a full security feature set, guaranteeing secure reception, transit, and delivery of email, as well as protection for your confidential data.

 The Axigen mail server supports authentication, meaning it can be instructed to accept only connections / messages from authenticated entities.
 Normal login, LOGIN, PLAIN, CRAM-MD5, DIGEST-MD5 and GSSAPI methods are available for client authentication, reducing the risk of unauthorized connections.